kashyab12/seek/README.md

 * ~~navigate to results and set focus using arrow keys or nums?~~
 * ~~use the command shadcn component~~
 * ~~make sure the searchresult key is not arr index.~~
+* ~~Need to get rid of python since the usage is trivial.
+On looking into the bundling process, integrating python would require including py binaries with the app leading to a fat deb file.~~